ServiceStackApps/RazorRockstars/src/RazorRockstars.WebHost/stars/alive/GrohlContent.md

 Freak Baby.
 While playing in Freak Baby, he taught himself to play drums.
 When Freak Baby kicked out its bass player, Grohl decided to switch to drums, and the new band called themselves Mission Impossible.
-During his developing years as a drummer, Grohl cited John Bonham as his greatest influence, and eventually had Bonham's three-circle logo tattooed on his wrist.[10]
+During his developing years as a drummer, Grohl cited John Bonham as his greatest influence, and eventually had Bonham's three-circle logo tattooed on his wrist.
 Mission Impossible later rebranded themselves Fast before breaking up, after which Grohl joined the post-punk-influenced hardcore punk band Dain Bramage.
 Many of Grohl's early influences were gained at the 9:30 club, a live music venue in Washington D.C.: